IRS mileage log requirements: A guide for businesses

 straight to your inbox

-But in order to claim these tax deductions, you must track your miles.
+But in order to claim these valuable deductions, you need to track your miles.
 This is true whether you claim the IRS standard mileage deduction or the actual expenses deduction.

 The standard mileage rate is the specific dollar amount the IRS allows businesses to deduct from their taxable income for each business mile driven.
 The IRS sets the rate annually.
 For the 2024 tax year, the standard mileage rate is 67 cents per business mile.